escobard/cloud-apps/documentation/integration.md

-# End to End
+# Integration

 ## Introduction

-The purpose of the End-to-End(e2e) application is to run e2e tests against the UI, to validating product readiness prior to deployment.
+The purpose of the integration application is to run end to end integration tests against the API, validating product readiness prior to  deployment.

 ## Quickstart